Datacom Splice Enclosure

 C. After splice is completed.

 1. Take the completed splice and loop the fibers inside the enclosure.
-Keep fibers down by tucking them underneath the splice organizers in P/N 21300 or in wire saddles in P/N 21310.
+Keep fibers down by tucking them underneath the splice organizers in

 2. Clip the splice onto the organizer.